Corinne Gibbons

+She founded her Children's music mentoring program, which provides singing and songwriting workshops for children from 7 years of age.
+Her education program "Search For the Sparkle" has supported thousands of children to find their voice through creativity and singing.

-She founded Discover Your Voice which facilitates Choral workshops for companies - creating harmony in the work place through harmony in song.
-This has taken Corinne all over the world.
+She founded Discover Your Voice which facilitates Choral workshops for companies - creating harmony in the work place through harmony singing.
+She is an expert at creating songs that reflect personal and professional values in song.This has taken Corinne all over the world.
 Her personal work with CSR programs and connecting companies to community saw her working with Phil Collins's charity The Little Dreams Foundation in 2011 with MCI.

-Corinne has volunteered with charity organisations and has conducted workshops and fundraising events all over Southeast Asia.
+Corinne has volunteered with Children's charity organisations for 10 years and has conducted workshops and fundraising events all over Southeast Asia.
 She has worked with The Island Foundation for 7 years providing music workshops for children which assist them in preserving their heritage in song.

+Corinne is currently working in several song writing collectives One Gener8ion and WGW ie: Wilson,Gibbons and Williams.
+She is the Global Choir Conductor for YOUTH4PLANET and will lead a global choir of children assembled to sing about climate action in this years Cop28 in Dubai.